ehrpg/qstar/docs/crisis.md

 ### Lethal

-If a creature has wounds equal to or higher than its HP, the creature is incapacitated and [Dying](#dying).
-If a creature has wounds equal to or higher than double its HP, the creature dies.
+If a creature's Health drops to 10, the creature is incapacitated and [Dying](#dying).
+If the Health drops to 0, the creature immediately dies.

-NPCs usually die outright when they reach 0 HP.

-### Non-Lethal

-When non-lethal wounds are equal to or higher a creature's HP, the creature is [Exhausted](#exhausted).
-Non-lethal wounds equal to or higher than double the creature's HP incapacitates it.

-!!! info "Non-lethal wounds on a target with lethal wounds"
-    A target may already have lethal wounds, when receiving non-lethal wounds.
-    The non-lethal wounds only have to be equal to or higher than the target's remaining HP.
+Attacks that deal more than 60 wounds in one hit also incapacitate the target.

 ## Healing